Get insider access

 Treble Amount

-The Apple AirPods Pro 2 have an adaptive EQ, and when on, they have a bassy sound profile, which is great if you like more rumble and warmth or if you like your vocals and instruments to sound cozier in mixes.
-Compared to their Apple AirPods Pro Truly Wireless, they also have a better bass extension, which helps improve the depth of bass in your audio.
+The Apple AirPods Pro 2 have an adaptive EQ that, when active, delivers a bass-heavy sound profile.
+This is great if you enjoy added rumble and warmth or prefer your vocals and instruments to have a cozier quality in mixes.
+Compared to the Apple AirPods Pro Truly Wireless, they also have a better bass extension, which helps improve the depth of bass in your audio.
 However, there are no built-in EQs or presets to help you tweak their sound.
 If you're an iOS user, you can access sound customization features in your settings via the 'Accessibility' tab.

-These headphones can adjust their bass and treble response thanks to their H2 chip, depending on the listening volume.
-However, this is only noticeable when connected to an iOS device.
-This change mitigates the effects of equal-loudness contours (specifically, the Fletcher-Munson curve).
-The listener perceives more bass and treble at high volumes than mid sound.
-However, the listener perceives less bass and treble at low volumes than mid sound.
-These headphones counter this issue in their frequency response by increasing bass and treble at lower volumes to encourage people to listen to audio at lower volumes.
+When connected to an iOS device, these headphones can adjust their bass and treble amounts automatically to help mitigate the effects of the Fletcher-Munson curve, which shows that listeners perceive quieter audio to have less bass and treble.
+These headphones counter this phenomenon by increasing bass and treble at lower volumes to encourage people to listen at lower levels.
 You can see the change in frequency response when using an iOS device with ANC on and ANC off.
 This effect doesn't apply to PCs or Android devices.

 There have been user reports that firmware 5E133 added more bass and treble to the frequency response.
 However, upon retesting them using several reseats, we didn't notice a change.
-It's important to note that frequency response changes depending on whether you turn the ANC on/off.
+It's also worth noting that frequency response changes depending on whether you turn the ANC on/off.

 9.3